namuan/annotate-it/README.md

 * **Flashlight Effect**: Creates a glowing circular effect around the cursor with a yellow gradient, simulating a flashlight.
 Toggled with the 'Shift+F' key.
 * **Mouse Mask Effect**: Applies a semi-transparent overlay across the screen, with a clear circular area around the cursor to highlight it.
 Toggled with the 'M' key.
 * **Magnifier Effect**: Shows a circular magnified view of the screen content below the cursor with 2x zoom factor and configurable window sizes: current size, 2x bigger, and 4x bigger (macOS only, requires Screen Recording permission).
 Toggled with the 'Z' key, window size cycled with 'Shift+Z'.
+* **Passthrough Mode**: Allows switching between "Draw" mode (default) and "Pass-through" mode where mouse events pass through the overlay to underlying applications, enabling interaction with apps below while maintaining the visual overlay.
+Features a subtle blue tint and corner indicator when active.
+Toggled with 'Ctrl+\'.

 ## Floating Menu